 Testing an Audience-Specific Navigation

 When testing navigation for a nonprofit energy consultancy, we noticed a discrepancy between content housed under audience-specific navigation and content found under more general program sections (i.e. building owners vs. programs & research).
-Based on the results of tree testing, it appears visitors looking for specific pieces of content, like information on reducing water bills, preferred to self-select first into audience-specific funnels.
-This resulted in a very program-specific organization utilizing a navigation that dropped the word “Programs” from its navigation altogether.
-Instead, visitors search first under “Home Savers” or “Building Owners & Managers.”
+Based on tree testing results, visitors looking for specific pieces of content, like information on reducing water bills, preferred to self-select first into audience-specific funnels.
+This resulted in a very program-specific content organization with navigation that dropped the word ‘Programs’ altogether.
+Instead, visitors search first under ‘Home Savers’ or ‘Building Owners & Managers’.

 Surfacing Buried Content

 Tree testing can also help identify valuable content that’s buried too deep within a site to easily access.
 When testing navigation for a trail conservancy, we observed a very high (90+%) fail rate on identifying the location of their resource library, which was buried too deep for the user to make a natural assumption about its location.
-We elevated “Research” to a CTA on the homepage and improved the findability tenfold.
+We elevated ‘Research’ with a Call-to-Action (CTA) on the homepage and improved the library’s findability tenfold.

 Tree Testing is Worth the Time

-Creating a website navigation may seem like an intuitive process for stakeholders familiar with how a business or organization operates, so to some, tree testing may seem like overkill.
-But it can reveal major holes in content structure that may leave certain sections of your website inaccessible.
+Creating website navigation may seem like an intuitive process for stakeholders familiar with how a business or organization operates.
+To some, tree testing may seem like overkill.
+However, tree testing can reveal major holes in content structure that may leave certain sections of your website inaccessible.
 If you’re taking the time to produce content, you want visitors to find it.
-Tree testing ensures that content — and the programs, products, information and services detailed within it — will actually get seen.
+Tree testing ensures that content — and the programs, products, information, and services detailed within it — will actually be seen.